Extended techniques for the cristal baschet style instruments (amplified)

 This technique involves altering the pressure as you play, and you are attempting to sound normale, side bow, and pedal tone pitches all in the same bow stroke.
 The result is quite similar to Over Pressure.

-When recording or performing with the cristal baschet I usually use a digital delay pedal, not so much for cool effects, but in order to have a longer and more sustained decay of the sound envelope.
-Of course when you amplify your cristal baschet, what you have is basically a very very cool looking synthesizer so the effects you apply are limited only to your imagination really.
+When recording or performing with the electric cristals I usually use a digital delay pedal, not so much for cool effects, but in order to have a longer and more sustained decay of the sound envelope.
+Of course when you amplify a cristal baschet style instrument, what you have is basically a very very cool looking synthesizer so the effects you apply are limited only to your imagination really.
 I have kept the samples in each of these videos free of digital delay so you can hear the true sound of the instrument, but the videos below show some of the same techniques with the digital delay pedal activated.

 Circle Bow with digital delay: